beatrixgoubert/muiscapoetry/_texts/una-linda-muisquita-niviayo.md

 [^fn1]: *grundulus bogotensis* is a species of fish of the Characiform order.
 Endemic to the Bogota region, this fish was central in the pre-Hispanic and colonial Muisca diet.

 [^fn2]: *esparto* is a fiber that in Muisca territory probably grew near water sources.
-It is used for rafts, such as cords, basketry, and ohters..
+It is used for rafts, such as cords, basketry, and others.

 ---